Our baby shower cake tutorial this week is by cake veteran, Lindy Smith.

-Lindy Smith is back with another elaborate and artful cake decorating book, One-Tier Party Cakes.
+Lindy has produced yet another best-selling elaborate and artful cake decorating book, One-Tier Party Cakes.

 It features 12 exquisite single tier designs covering every special occasion you can thing of from birthdays to baby showers, friendship celebrations to Christmas festivities, turning regular bakes into works of art.